malu-alves00/VSD-SOC-DESIGN-PLANNING/README.md

 - Creation of the SPICE deck, with information about component connectivity and values.
 With that, it's possible to create SPICE simulations to see the waveform behavior of the component.
 During this step, the different behaviors of the waveforms of an inverter were shown according to the size differences of width/length of PMOS and NMOS, and the resulting switching thresholds were discussed
 - The steps of the 16-mak CMOS process were explained in details
 - Reviewed [Standard cell design and characterization using openlane flow](https://github.com/nickson-jose/vsdstdcelldesign) repository on GitHub and analysed the inverter
+- Discussed Sky130 DRC rules and tested them in Magic

 ### Labs